Officials: Military leader killed in fighting for Yemen city | Law-Order

 - Egypt

-Clashes between Yemeni government forces and the country's Houthi rebels attacking the key central city of Marib killed a senior military commander on Monday, officials said.
-The development is a big blow to the forces of Yemen's internationally recognized government, which has been fighting for months against the Iranian-backed Houthis' attempt to take Marib.
+Clashes between Yemeni government forces and the country's Houthi rebels attacking the key central city of Marib left a senior military commander dead Monday, officials said.
+The development is a big blow to the forces of Yemen's internationally recognised government, who have been fighting for months against the Iranian-backed Houthis' attempt to take Marib.
 The Houthis launched an offensive earlier this year on the city in an effort to complete their control over the northern half of Yemen.

 Maj.
 Gen. Nasser al-Zubiani, who headed military operations of the government's armed forces, was killed on the front line in the Balaq mountain range, south of the city of Marib, said the two officials, speaking on condition of anonymity because they were not authorized to talk to the media.
 Al-Zubiani was inspecting government troops and allied tribal fighters trying to stave off the Houthi attack at the time.
 Government forces had earlier advanced a few kilometers (miles) following fierce battles south of the city, one of the officials said.
 The rebels stepped up attacks on Marib in recent weeks, sending waves of fighters to try and breach government defenses.
 Hundreds died in the clashes, mostly rebels, the official added.
 A Saudi-led coalition, which is fighting on the side of the government forces, said it launched at least 35 airstrikes on rebel positions around Marib over the weekend, killing at least 200 Houthis.
 At least three more airstrikes hit the rebels in Yemen's western coast, it said.